whiskyechobravo/kerko/docs/start.md

 To install KerkoApp, you may choose between a "standard" installation and a Docker installation.
 Just go with the option you feel most comfortable with.
 If you don't know Docker, you should be fine with the standard installation.
-But if you prefer not to touch any Python-related thing, perhaps the Docker installation will suit you best.
+But if you prefer to keep your distance from Python-related stuff, perhaps the Docker installation will suit you best.